This sourdough starter recipe shows how to make a sourdough starter from scratch.

 Take the time to read through this post.
-I walk through sourdough starter troubleshooting in detail and all you need to know, so you can get your starter up and running.
+I walk through the entire process and sourdough starter troubleshooting in detail so that you can get your own sourdough starter up and running.
 It may seem daunting at first but once you get the hang of it, it is a simple process.

 A sourdough starter is a living thing.
 It is essentially a collection of wild yeast and bacteria that feed off a mixture of flour and water.
 Flour and water are added daily to provide a fresh food source.

 Initially, when starting a starter, it’s a gradual process of catching and nurturing these wild organisms and giving them food and the ideal environment to grow.

-Later on, when the starter is ready to bake with, the yeast will be responsible for the rise of the bread as it releases carbon dioxide.
+Later on, when the starter is ready to bake with, the wild natural yeasts will be responsible for the bread's rise as it releases carbon dioxide.
 There is no need for commercial yeast in a bread recipe made with sourdough.

 How to make a sourdough starter

-Creating a starter can be different for everyone.
-It depends on the temperature of the room, humidity, yeasts in the air, and flour.
+Creating a healthy starter can be different for everyone.
+It depends on the temperature of the room, humidity, yeasts in the air, and different types of flour.
 This can all change how quickly or slowly your starter grows and becomes active.
 Here is a basic guide on getting started.

 To create a starter you need flour and water and for best results use a kitchen scale for measuring.

 What flour for sourdough starter

 Rye flour is often used in starter creation as this can make the starter appear active faster.
-However, this is often due to extra bacterial action which may look bubbly and active but doesn’t necessarily mean your starter is ready to go.
+However, the signs of fermentation are often due to extra bacterial action which may look bubbly and active but doesn’t necessarily mean your starter is ready to go.

 Water for sourdough starter

-Yeast likes warmth in which to multiply.
+Yeast likes warmer environments in which to multiply.
 Keep your starter in a space between 70°F and 80°F (21°C and 26°C).

-Winter weather tip - In a cooler bag add in a sealed jar of hot water, along with your starter.
+Cold temperatures tip - In a cooler bag add a sealed jar of hot water, along with your starter.
 Close the bag to keep the heat in.
 This works well to create a warm space in the cold wintertime.